This Month in a Nutshell

 Repairs & Renovations

-Renovation requires warmth and water to help the grass repair and recover so only undertake renovation if you can water if conditions are or become dry.
-Any turfing laid this month will require regular watering to establish and seeding may need light watering morning AND evening.
+Renovation requires warmth and water to help the grass repair and recover, so only undertake renovation if you can water it or if conditions are poor or it becomes dry.
+Any turfing laid this month will require regular watering to establish, and seeding may need light watering in the morning and evening.
 If you do undertake some seeding, build a reserve of water in the soil by deep watering for a few days before adding the seed.

 Pests & Diseases

 The disease to watch out for from May onwards is red thread; occurring as humidity levels rise.
 As July is a warm month (normally anyway!) you may get an outbreak if it rains.
-This years weather has caused some major outbreaks so read the red thread section for treatment and also read the recent 'Lawn Alert'.
+This year’s weather has caused some major outbreaks, so read the red thread section for treatment.

-In addition, if your lawn suffers from 'dry patch' or 'fairy rings' these will become more evident as dead semi-circles or brown patches during drying weather.
-Watering, very light spiking, fertiliser and a wetting agent will go a long way to relieving the problem.
+In addition, if your lawn suffers from ‘dry patch’ or ‘fairy rings’ these will become more evident as dead semi-circles or brown patches during drying weather.
+Watering, very light spiking, fertiliser, and a wetting agent will go a long way in relieving the problem.

 View Yucca Wetta View Pest & Disease Products